Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - How to make changes.
 How easy is it to adjust your trading strategy and parameters?
 Is the bot designed to automatically rebalance your portfolio on a regular basis, or is it up to you to make adjustments as you see fit?

 - Cost.
 Some bots don’t charge trading fees but many do.
 Compare the cost of different options and make sure you know exactly what you’re paying for.

 - Longevity.
 How long has the bot been around?
 Is it a new program or does it have a long history of successful use?

 - Reputation.
 Does the bot have a good reputation among the wider crypto community?
-Check online forums for reviews from other users to see if the bot is legit and if they’d recommend using it.
+Check online forums for reviews from other users to see if the bot is legit and if they would recommend using it?

 - Exchanges.
 While most reputable bots will work with most reputable exchanges, make sure any program you choose will allow you to trade on the exchange(s) you want to use.

 Crypto bots can offer a number of advantages over manual trading.

 - 24/7 trading.
 Unlike stock exchanges with their regular trading hours, global crypto markets are open 24/7.
 Humans have to sleep eventually, but a bot can keep trading 24/7.
 With cloud-based trading bots your computer won’t even need to be on for the bot to keep working.

 - Fast execution.
 Cryptocurrency markets can shift extremely quickly, and some opportunities last only seconds.
 Bots can automatically process and act on information that humans can’t.

 - Reduced human error.
 Manually entering trade details yourself always introduces the risk of human error.
 By automating trade execution via a bot, this risk is reduced.
 Just make sure you don’t make any mistakes while setting up the bot.